Celebrities Who Died In 2021: In Memoriam

-Some truly beloved public figures have already left us this year.
+We're only a quarter of the way through the year, but some truly beloved, noteworthy public figures have already left us here in 2021.

-These artists, athletes, politicians, and pop culture icons may be gone from this world.
-But they will certainly never be forgotten.
+Each of these artists, athletes, politicians, and pop culture icons may be gone from this world.
+But they will never be forgotten.
+Ever.

-For their fans and loved ones alike, legends never die.
+For their fans and loved ones alike, true legends never die.

-Their legacies live on; their stars will never fade; and their work will be cherished for generations to come, as those whose lives they touched pass the love and admiration on to future admirers.
+Their legacies live on; their stars will never fade; and their work will be cherished for generations to come, as those whose lives they touched pass the love and admiration on to future generations.

-Join us as we pay tribute to the lives we've lost in the year 2021.
+Join us as we pay tribute to the stars we've lost in 2021.

-May they rest in eternal peace and/or power.
+May they rest in eternal peace, and/or power.

 1.